unparalleled-js/docs-1/workato-api/jobs.md

 ---

 # Jobs
-Use the following endpoints to retrieve data related to jobs in Workato
+Use the following endpoints to retrieve recipe job data in Workato.

 ## Supported Formats
 * Json